Bachelor of Science with Computer Science Fellows Major

 Admission to the Program

 Admission to the Computer Science Fellows Major is competitive and is separate from and subsequent to admission to Baylor University.
 Although the major is designed to appeal to students with high ACT/SAT scores and class rank, or National Merit designees, admission is not based solely on scores and grades.
-Consideration is given to genuine intellectual curiosity and a desire to excel in computer science studies as well as achieve a broad education in the humanities.
+Consideration is given to genuine intellectual curiosity and a desire to excel in computer science studies and take advantage of collaborative, cross-disciplinary undergraduate research.

-For new students, after admission to the University, the applicant must apply in writing to the Program Director of the Computer Science Fellows Major.
+For new students, after admission to the University and successful completion of their first semester (including CSI 1430 Introduction to Computer Science 1 with Laboratory), the applicant must apply in writing to the Program Director of the Computer Science Fellows Major.
 The application includes three letters of recommendation from current or former teachers and an essay explaining how the applicant would benefit from the major.
 Acceptances are made on a rolling basis, and letters of admission are sent in the month following receipt of a complete application.

 The major is open to incoming freshman or transfer students with at least three years or 90 hours remaining to complete their undergraduate degree at Baylor.
 Students who enter late, i.e., after their freshman year or as a transfer student with more than 36 Baylor credit hours, need to seek a special waiver to this requirement from the Program Director before they can be admitted to the program.

 Maintaining Computer Science Fellow Status

 Computer Science Fellows will be required to maintain a 3.5 GPA through their sophomore-level courses (including CSI 3471, 3344 and MTH 1322).
 Once admitted to the Upper Division of the Computer Science Fellows program (courses beyond those listed above), they must have at least a 3.25 GPA to graduate.
 If dismissed from the program, students must then fulfill the general requirements of the University as well as requirements for a different major to graduate.